So Your Jaw Hurts… What’s Really Going On?

 After chronic back-pain, TMJD is the second most common musculoskeletal disorder.
 It affects between five and twelve percent of the United States population.
 However, only around 15% of those people will develop chronic pain associated with the temporomandibular joint.

-Temporary jaw pain, caused by inflammation to the temporomandibular joint from an increase in stress or an injury to the jaw, is much easier to treat than chronic pain.
+Temporary tmj pain, caused by inflammation to the temporomandibular joint from an increase in stress or an injury to the jaw, is much easier to treat than chronic pain.

-While we still recommend consulting your doctor about any jaw pain, temporary jaw pain might be relieved with stretching, massaging, and hot-cold treatments.
+While we still recommend consulting your doctor about any pain, temporary tmj pain might be relieved with stretching, massaging, and hot-cold treatments.

-In our free guide, you’ll discover 6 stretches that you can do right now to relieve the immediate pain and strengthen your jaw for the long term.
+In our free tmj exercise guide, you’ll discover 3 easy stretches that you can do right now to relieve the immediate pain and strengthen your jaw for the long term.

-Don’t get be intimidated, but if you have chronic jaw pain, you’re in for a much longer journey….
+Don’t get intimidated, but if you have chronic pain in your jaw, you’re in for a much longer journey….